Meet the Staff

 Ellen Fox, Project Manager

-Sarah serves as the Watershed Engagement Manager for the Missisquoi River Basin Association and the Upper Missisquoi and Trout Rivers Wild & Scenic Committee.
+Sarah serves as a Project Manager for the Missisquoi River Basin Association and the Upper Missisquoi and Trout Rivers Wild & Scenic Committee.
 Originally from Georgia, Vermont, she spent much of her time growing up exploring the Missisquoi watershed on horseback, skiing, and hiking.
 After studying biology at college in New Hampshire, she is excited to have returned to the northern Vermont area.
 She started serving for us through the VT DEC ECO Americorps program in 2021, and has stuck around with us since.
+She helps manage several projects including the Knockout Knotweed project, riparian plantings, community outreach, and more!
 In her free time, she is a volunteer ski patroller at Jay Peak, enjoys hiking with her dog Pearl, and spends as much time outside as she can exploring the Green Mountain State.

 Sarah Lunn, Project Manager

-Ruby serves as the Watershed Engagement Coordinator for the Missisquoi River Basin Association and the Upper Missisquoi and Trout Rivers Wild & Scenic Committee as a VT DEC ECO Americorps member.
+Ruby serves as the Watershed Engagement Coordinator for the Missisquoi River Basin Association and the Upper Missisquoi and Trout Rivers Wild & Scenic Committee.
 She grew up in and still lives in Burlington, discovering a love and appreciation for the natural world early on in life.
-Ruby is a recent graduate from Southern New Hampshire University on campus studying environmental science and biology, being a heavily involved member of the campus community.
-In her free time, Ruby likes to spend all the time she can outside, watching the sunset, gardening and tending to her houseplants.
+Ruby graduated in 2024 from Southern New Hampshire University on campus studying environmental science and biology.
+In her free time, Ruby likes to spend all the time she can outside, tending to her garden and houseplants, and listening to music.

 Ruby Bratcher, Watershed Engagement Coordinator

-Pearl is the cutest dog in the world, loves to assist with site visits, and also to greet (bark) at people coming to the office (even if she knows them).
+Pearl serves as our fluffy mascot and office guardian.
+She loves to assist with site visits, and also to greet (bark) at people coming to the office (even if she knows them).
+Her favorite field activity is digging holes during tree planting!
+You can keep up to date with her (Read more about Pearl in Pearl's Corner!